 I developed my multiplication board games as I remember when I was younger just having to chant songs.
 There was not a range of times table games to select from and I think that is incredibly sad.
 Furthermore, learning the times tables should be accessible to all children and utilize all learning styles.
 Children learn in different ways.
-Some children may love doing times tables drill sheets as they find it competitive to pit themselves against a clock, other may like to listen to times tables songs and others may like to play a multiplication tables game.
+Some children may love doing times tables drill sheets as they find it competitive to pit themselves against a clock, others may like to listen to times tables songs and others may like to play a multiplication tables game.
 Most children would like a variety of all of those as it would get quite boring doing the same thing every day.
 Consequently, it can take a while to learn, memorize and understand the times tables and so it is important that children are given a wide range of activities to do so.

-Here are two games below.
+Here are two games below

-Make up your their own multiplication board games.
+Make up your own multiplication board games

-Here is a free template for them to make a boxes multiplication game Use boxes template and play boxes to make a multiplication board game.
+Here is a free template for them to make a boxes multiplication game.
+Use boxes template and play boxes to make a multiplication board game.

 Some dice you can write on.
 See dice that can be changed into multiplication dice here.

-Here is a free tic tac toe multiplication game for you to play.
-Rules included., Or they could just make up their own rules.
+Here is a free tic-tac-toe multiplication game for you to play.
+Rules included, or they could just make up their own rules.

-Drill sheets Free to Download
+Drill sheets free to download

 Times tables snakes and ladders printable